socialmath/socialmath.github.io/README.md

 ### Versions

 Some files will have several versions.
 This is because I plan to rewrite things multiple times to practice writing them.
-The versions will all coexist in a single commit, but only one will appear on the website.
+Later versions are not necessarily improvements of earlier versions, so I want them to all coexist in a single commit, so a developer can easily toggle between the different versions of a file without affecting anything else on the site.
+However, only one should appear on the website.
+This concept of "versions" is very similar to the concept of "takes" in a DAW such as Reaper.

 Here is how this is implemented.

 The file with multiple versions is basically just an empty shell that links to some version of it.
 Here is `manifesto.md`, for example: